Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/configmgr/osd/understand/task-sequence-variables.md

 ### <a name="_smstssetuprollback"></a><a name="SMSTSSetupRollback"></a>_SMSTSSetupRollback

 Especifica se a Configuração do Windows realizou uma operação de reversão durante uma atualização no local.
-Os valores `true` variáveis podem ser ou `false`.
+Os valores variáveis podem ser `true` ou `false` .

 ### <a name="_smstssitecode"></a><a name="SMSTSSiteCode"></a>_SMSTSSiteCode